bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 A single `=` usually stands for: _has the value_ (where value could also refer to the expression that implements a function).

-**Note** that the code examples given are exemplary and use mostly fictional types or functions to be more descriptive and familiar to the reader.
-The section on [types](#types) goes into the details of the actual build-in language base.

 ## Data
 Data is always represented by values, thus it is immutable with value equality